 165 Policy 11 - Barlestone Page 43, First bullet Delete the wording - "people living and working in" It is considered that in its current form, this policy could be misconstrued to imply that new housing will only be made available to those that either live or work in the village.
 This would be an inappropriate restriction to place on market housing.
 166 Policy 11 - Market Bosworth Page 44, First bullet Delete the wording - "people living and working in" It is considered that in its current form, this policy could be misconstrued to imply that new housing will only be made available to those that either live or work in the village.
 This would be an inappropriate restriction to place on market housing.
 167 Policy 11 - Newbold Verdon Page 45, First bullet Delete the wording - "people living and working in" It is considered that in its current form, this policy could be misconstrued to imply that new housing will only be made available to those that either live or work in the village.
 This would be an inappropriate restriction to place on market housing.
-168 Policy 11 Page 45 Amend bullet point 2 on page 45 to read; Support the provision of a new car park at Dixie Grammar School which can be utilised by the general public outside term time. = 169 Policy 11 - Stoke Golding Page 46, First bullet Delete the wording - "people living and working in" It is considered that in its current form, this policy could be misconstrued to imply that new housing will only be made available to those that either live or work in the village.
+168 Policy 11 Page 45 Amend bullet point 2 on page 45 to read; Support the provision of a new car park at Dixie Grammar School which can be utilised by the general public outside term time.
+Clarification that the general public can use (outside term times) the new car park which is to be constructed by Dixie Grammar School.
+169 Policy 11 - Stoke Golding Page 46, First bullet Delete the wording - "people living and working in" It is considered that in its current form, this policy could be misconstrued to imply that new housing will only be made available to those that either live or work in the village.
 This would be an inappropriate restriction to place on market housing.